June 14, 2025, 12:11 pm | Read time: 8 minutes

 “Learning More Patience Again”

 It’s surreal when a bus suddenly rushes past you on a forest path.
-But indeed, several lines operate in the very expansive Harz National Park.
-They reach many inns or can take you back to your accommodation if your feet are tired.
+But indeed, several lines operate in the vast Harz National Park.
+They can take you to various rest stops or back to your accommodation if your feet are tired.
 You can reach the aforementioned Molkenhaus this way, for example.
-Especially in the higher elevations of the nature reserve, such as from the Scharfenstein Cliff or the Tauben Cliff, you are treated to stunning views.
-For you, dear readers, I hope you will soon enjoy one of these panoramas with your own eyes.
-And not just see what seems to be current, but also have an eye for what will hopefully soon be again here in Harz National Park.
+The higher elevations of the nature reserve, such as the Scharfenstein Cliff or the Taubenklippe, offer stunning views.
+For you, dear readers, I hope you can soon enjoy one of these panoramas with your own eyes.
+And not just see what seems to be current, but also have an eye for what will hopefully soon be again in Harz National Park.

-“In terms of nature conservation, one must think more long-term than when planning a vacation for next year,” says Baumgartner.
+“In terms of nature conservation, you have to think more long-term than when planning a vacation for next year,” says Baumgartner.
 “We humans need to learn more patience in dealing with nature.
-And accept that some things simply cannot change overnight.”
-In Harz National Park, they want to make nature accessible to everyone.
-And show them why it’s so important to protect it.
-Of course, there are areas here that humans should not enter.
+And accept that some things can’t change overnight.”
+In Harz National Park, they want to make nature accessible to everyone and show them why it’s so important to protect it.
+Of course, there are areas here that people shouldn’t enter.
 But: “Hiking and recreation will always be possible here.”